 - AMIS—Adaptive Multimedia Information System is a free, open source software program that can be used to read DAISY books.
 It is self-voicing, meaning that no specialized screen-reading software is needed in order for it to be used by visually impaired people

-- Save As EPUB—created to allow people to easily produce DAISY Format material from structured MS Word documents.
+- Save As DAISY—created to allow people to easily produce DAISY Format material from structured MS Word documents.